NikhilNagdev/Blog-Website/README.md

 # Blog-Website

-A website that allows users to post a blog.
+-A website that allows users to post a blog.

-Users can also comment on other blogs
+-Users can also comment on other blogs.